-Ontario Takes Action Against Privacy Breaches and GDPR After One Year
+Ontario Takes Action Against Privacy Breaches.
+GDPR After One Year.

 79% of surveyed Ontarians believe data about people and businesses in Ontario need stronger protection.
 “Our government recognizes that the tremendous economic potential of emerging data technologies needs to be balanced with thoughtful and robust protections for the privacy and personal data of all Ontarians,” said Bill Walker, Minister of Government and Consumer Services.
 “We believe that Ontarians deserve to know and actively consent to the collection of data, how that data is used, and by whom”.

 - Promoting public trust and confidence

 - Enabling a better, smarter, and more efficient government